Falling Through Time (COMPLETED 28 FEB 2020)

 It wasn't that she didn't enjoy it per se, more that she enjoyed spending time with her parents.
 She liked seeing them laughing up the lift with her in-between them.
 It was different than seeing them in the house or at the office.
 Here they weren't Dr. and Dr. Granger.
 Here they were young and happy, flying down the slopes with their little girl.

-Although they had never told her, Mr and Mrs Granger had spent the first semester their daughter was away coming up with a list of moments from her childhood that could have prompted them to believe that she was a witch.
-There was a time when she had stopped a family heirloom from crashing to the ground, or another time when she entertained herself at their office by making paper dolls that can-canned for her; but it was only a matter time before they thought of her first skiing trip when she had completed the kiddie-class with such skill she was skiing with her parents by the end of the day.
+Although they had never told her, Mr and Mrs Granger had spent the first semester their daughter was away at Hogwarts coming up with a list of moments from her childhood that could have prompted them to believe that she was a witch.
+There was a time when she had stopped a family heirloom from crashing to the ground, or another time when she entertained herself at their office by making paper dolls that can-canned for her; it was only a matter time before they thought of her first skiing trip when she had completed the kiddie-class with such skill she was skiing with her parents by the end of the day.
 Talent, they had called it then.
 Mr Granger nearly called the Great Britain Olympic Team to watch the protege.
-Magic?—Even still, Mr Granger liked to think it was talent.
+Magic?—Even still, Mr Granger liked to think it was pure, raw, Hermione Granger level talent.

 But as she got older, as she encountered real magic, Hermione determined she didn't care for skiing.
 Didn't care for it so much that she would happily run from a Christmas trip to the lodge to a wizard hospital and angst filled friend.